corinalogan/grackles/EasyToReadFiles/g_flexmanip.md

     individual participated in

-2. Motor diversity: the number of different motor actions used when attempting to solve the multi-access box
+2. Motor diversity: the number of different motor actions used when attempting to solve the multi-access boxes

 3. ID (random effect because repeated measures on the same individuals)